 |Monthly Tech-Tip |

 Petalite is a lithium aluminum silicate mineral (more simply a lithium feldspar) that is commonly used in clay bodies.
-It is valuable because it provides an insoluble source of lithium (lithium carbonate is soluble) and has the highest Li2O:Al2O3 ratio of any natural mineral.
+It is valuable because it provides an insoluble source of lithium and has the highest Li2O:Al2O3 ratio of any natural mineral.
 Lithium is a strong alkaline flux and is effective over all temperature ranges.
-It and imparts lower expansion and gives unique color response to copper and cobalt in glazes.
+It imparts lower expansion and gives a unique color response to copper and cobalt in glazes.
 Some commercial versions have a chemistry that fairly closely matches the theoretical chemistry given here.